Intent

 - perform dances using simple movement patterns.

-Key stage 2
+Key Stage 2

 Pupils continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
-They enjoy communicating, collaborating and competing with each other.
+They enjoy communicating, collaborating and competing.
 They develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
+Pupils are taught to:

 - use running, jumping, throwing and catching in isolation and in combination